AdaCore/spark2014/docs/ug/spark_2014.rst

 formal verification.
 As formal verification technology advances the list will be revisited and it may be possible to relax some of these restrictions.
-There are other features which are technically feasible to formally verify but which were excluded from Release 1 of the |SPARK| language and tools for scheduling reasons.
+There are other features which are technically feasible to formally verify but which were initially excluded for scheduling reasons.
-These are scheduled for inclusion in Release 2, the most notable items being support for tasking and tagged types.

 Identifying |SPARK| Code
 ========================